-Jonny Flanagan is a Project Manager and Quality Improvement Facilitator within Trust Innovation, with a focus on implementation of LEAN methodologies.
+Jonny Flanagan is a Programme Manager and Quality Improvement Facilitator within Trust Innovation, with a focus on implementation of LEAN methodologies.

 Jonny’s background started in retail where was North East and Cumbrian Co-Op’s youngest retail store and Post Office manager at 18.
 He went on to implement retail style stock management systems in the motor and telecom industries before joining the NHS in 2004 with Northumbria Healthcare Foundation Trust.
 Moving to North Cumbria University Hospitals Trust in 2014, he also acted as a guest lecturer for project management studies at the University of Cumbria.

 Jonny joined the Trust Innovation Group in CNTW in 2018.
 During his NHS career, Jonny has worked across three NHS Trusts in roles involving change management, programme management, project management, service improvement facilitation and stakeholder engagement, and is sharing the approaches of other sectors with colleagues in mental health.